andrewbrown-snhu/andrewbrown-snhu.github.io/index.md

 ![Figure 6](https://andrewbrown-snhu.github.io/assets/images/figure-6.png)

 To prevent the vector from being sorted multiple times when the course list is displayed, the application will check the coursesSorted variable and only sort the courses if the operation was not completed.
 This was implemented in the printCourses method:

 ![Figure 7](https://andrewbrown-snhu.github.io/assets/images/figure-7.png)

 The courseSorted variable is set to false whenever a new course is added to the list, such as when the comma-delimited file is loaded.

-I Designed, Developed, and Delivered professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts by documenting the changes within the code using inline comments and a header comment along with defining the exact changes in the narrative.
+I Designed, Developed, and Delivered professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts by documenting the changes within the code using inline comments and a header comment, along with defining the exact changes in the narrative.

 I learned how different sort algorithms can be applied based on the data that needs to be sorted.
 There are cases where one algorithm is preferred over another based on how the data is structured and the size of the dataset.
 One challenge that I faced when changing the sort method was setting up the plan of how the pseudocode would be applied in the existing class and how it would successfully sort the vector.
 The pseudocode assumes that a simple array will be used for sorting, but the CourseList data structure is more complex than the simple array.
 After figuring out what identifier the algorithm uses to sort, the rest of the code was easy to apply.
 The other challenge was optimizing the code so as not to pass the array reference as a method parameter since this would be unnecessary with the CourseList class structure.
 As an industry standard, if a method is part of a class, then it should have visibility to other class members.
 Once the changes were made, additional testing and debugging were completed to ensure the application worked as expected.